Weekly Information about Bright Comets (2025 Dec. 20: North)

 * 43P/Wolf-Harrington

-Now it is 16.3 mag (Sept.
-28, Alfons Diepvens).
-It stays 15 mag for a while.
-In the Northern Hemisphere, it stays observable in good condition.
-In the Southern Hemisphere, it will be getting higher gradually.
+Now it is 16.5 mag (Dec.
+15, Alfons Diepvens).
+It stays 17 mag for a while.
+It stays observable in good condition.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)